 Have you ever thought about how corn kernels turn into popcorn in the microwave?
 Or why is it that soap cleans better than water?
 If so, chemistry is the major for you!
 But what if your high school doesn’t offer a chemistry elective?
 Don't worry – we have the perfect solution for you and your school: A one-hour, weekly e-learning slot, after school.

 Better yet – when you log into the video chat system (from anywhere you want!) you will join a group of your peers – outstanding students from all over the country – for an online chemistry lesson given by a chemistry teacher from the Davidson Institute of Science Education at the Weizmann Institute of Science.

-The lesson will include presentations, videos, exercises and even experiments you will be able to perform at home using a special kit we will send you.
-And if that is not enough, you will be invited to the Davidson Institute of Science Education twice a year in order to turn the virtual classroom into a real one, meet the other classmates, perform experiments in real laboratories, and tour the Institute’s facilities.
-So prepare your computer, tablet or cell phone, because this year you are going to learn chemistry – online.
+The lessons include presentations, videos, exercises, and even experiments that you will be able to perform at home using a special kit that we will provide.
+And if that's not enough, participants are invited to the Davidson Institute twice a year in order to turn the virtual classroom into a real one: Meet your classmates in person, perform experiments in real laboratories, and tour the institute’s facilities.

-The program is in Hebrew.
+The program is held in Hebrew.